 My whole family takes Vitamin C each day.
 When one of us gets sick, we up the dosage.
 I use Nature’s Way Vitamin C on Amazon, but you could probably find some in your local pharmacy as well.
 Just make sure it is from a quality source and not loaded with sugar.

 Many people aren’t aware, but Vitamin D plays an important role in our immune systems.
 It makes sense that we tend to get sick more often in the winter months, when we are lacking in Vitamin D from the sun.
-We use Nature Made High Potency Vitamin D on Amazon. which has zinc included.
+We use Nature Made High Potency Vitamin D, which has zinc included.

 We started using Elderberry last year and will continue again this year.
 If the younger kids can’t take a capsule, I open one up and put it in their tea or smoothie.
 You can buy elderberries and make your own syrup; I just haven’t gotten there yet.
 I highly encourage you to research elderberry for immune support and make your own decision, just like everything.
 My son got the flu last year – during one of the worst flu seasons!
 I had just had a new baby, with 5 other girls.
 We upped our Elderberry and Vitamin C and everyone else stayed healthy!
 This Elderberry has zinc in it for added support.